Chia-Network/website/README.md

-This is the web site at <https://chia.network/>.
+This is the awesome web site at <https://chia.network/>.
 Pull requests accepted!

 If you have ideas for the FAQ, check out <https://github.com/Chia-Network/website/tree/master/webroot/faq>